DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-adding-school-placements-if-youre-a-school.md

 ![Image showing the primary subject specialism question](experiment-1-add-placement--subject-primary.png 'Primary subject specialism question')

-If the user has selected the ‘Primary’ subject level, we show:
+If the user has selected the ‘Primary’ subject level, we show primary subject options:

 - Primary
 - Primary with English